jerydam/BallotBridge/readme.md

 **Ballot Bridge Overview**

 Ballot Bridge is a tool designed to make voting easy, secure, and fair by using blockchain technology.
 Imagine it as a digital system where elections can be held without the need for a central authority, ensuring that everything is transparent and tamper-proof.

 ### What Does Ballot Bridge Do?

 1. **Creating Elections:**
-   - Anyone in charge of an election can set up a new one, giving it a name, description, and specific dates for when voting starts and ends.
+   - Anyone in charge of an election can set up a new one, giving it a name, add candidates, description, and specific dates for when voting starts and ends.

 2. **Registering Voters:**
    - Before voting, people need to sign up as voters.
 To ensure security, they verify their identity with a special code sent to them.